-- The resolution of a complaint can be an opportunity for the academy to improve its practice and develop further a strong partnership with parents. - The complaints procedure should be easily accessible and well publicised, so that parents and other stakeholders know how to raise concerns. - It is desirable for any complaint to be addressed by a member of staff/local governor at a level closest to the cause of concern. - Procedures should be as swift as possible and ensure fairness to all involved.
-Timescales are provided in Appendix 1. - Confidentiality is important in securing the confidence of all concerned.
+- The resolution of a complaint can be an opportunity for the academy to improve its practice and develop further a strong partnership with parents. - The complaints procedure should be easily accessible and well publicised, so that parents and other stakeholders know how to raise concerns. - It is desirable for any complaint to be addressed by a member of staff/local governor at a level closest to the cause of concern.
+Complaints made to more than one person will be responded to by the appropriate person, determined by which stage the complaint is at, unless there has been a delay outside of the timescales published in Appendix 1. - Procedures should be as swift as possible and ensure fairness to all involved.
+Timescales are provided in Appendix I. - Confidentiality is important in securing the confidence of all concerned.
 Conversations and correspondence must be treated with discretion.
 Parents or other stakeholders need to feel confident that a complaint will not disadvantage their child.
 However, the parties to a complaint should realise that some information may have to be shared in order to carry out a thorough investigation. - If the investigation of a complaint shows that it is justified, then the academy should consider how to respond to it in an appropriate way. - All complaints should be recorded and monitored to identify issues and allow any lessons to be learned by the academy. - Staff and governors in academies should have the opportunity to take part in training or briefing to raise their awareness of the procedures and develop their skills in dealing with people who wish to complain.